 $book_date->appendChild($book_date_day);

-$book_author->appendChild($book_role); // We add the role attribute to the author element
+$book_author->appendChild($book_role); // Add the role attribute to the author element.

 $book->appendChild($book_author); // ***